hamarituc/gentoo-overlay/README.md

 Electronic Engineering :electric_plug:
 --------------------------------------

+### simavr

+simavr is an AVR microcontroller simulator.
+Don't confuse it with simulavr.

 ### simulavr

 simulavr is an AVR microcontroller simulator.
+Don't confuse it with simavr.